Book review Recommended Read Strategy technology

 Prof Clayton Christensen

 Prof Christensen’s example of Newton – Apple’s PDA launched in 1993 is a good case in point.
-Despite the fact that Newton sold 140000 units within a year of its launch, it was widely considered a failure.
+Even though Newton sold 140000 units within a year of its launch, it was widely considered a failure.

 He explains that if it were the smaller Apple of 1979, selling 140000 units would have been seen as a victory, but for the giant Apple of the 90s, it was a thumping defeat.
 After all, it was no longer an entrant operating from the playbook of a startup.